 Familiarise yourself with the online classroom

-Did you know that you have access to your online classroom, Canvas, at least two weeks before the teaching period begins?
-This not only gives you an opportunity to browse your units at your own leisure, but also allows you to complete your onboarding units: Getting Started with Online Study and Tech Skills to Get You Started.
+Did you know that you have access to your online classroom, Canvas, before the teaching period begins?
+This allows you to familiarise yourself with the platform and complete your onboarding units: Getting Started with Online Study and Tech Skills to Get You Started.

 Set yourself up for the teaching period